aicell-lab/aicell.io/content/authors/nils/_index.md

 ---

-Read a welcome post with an interview with Gabe here: [A Warm Welcome to Nils Mechtel, AICell Lab's Second PhD Student](/post/welcome-nils/).
+Read a welcome post with an interview with Nils here: [A Warm Welcome to Nils Mechtel, AICell Lab's Second PhD Student](/post/welcome-nils/).